Ayushburman/BRAIN2/README.md

 Now, she shares these insights to help others learn more effectively.
 She highlights that the human brain is naturally capable of complex problem-solving—even unconsciously in daily activities like catching a ball or driving.With time, she progressed from basic trigonometry to earning a doctorate in systems engineering.
 With time, she progressed from basic trigonometry to earning a doctorate in systems engineering.

 Now, she shares these insights to help others learn more effectively.
+She highlights that the hWith time, she progressed from basic trigonometry to earning a doctorate in systems engineering.

+Now, she shares these insights to help others learn more effectively.
 She highlights that the human brain is naturally capable of complex problem-solving—even unconsciously in daily activities like catching a ball or driving.

+This chapter sets the foundauman brain is naturally capable of complex problem-solving—even unconsciously in daily activities like catching a ball or driving.

 This chapter sets the founda
 Now, she shares these insights to help others learn more effectively.
 She highlights that the human brain is naturally capable of complex problem-solving—even unconsciously in daily activities like catching a ball or driving.